The Rabin cryptosystem revisited: Root identification for any pair of primes

 \subsection{Group isomorphisms}

-We have previously shown that in the Rabin scheme two more bits are sufficient for the decryption, and can be easily computed, when Blum primes are used.
-When non-Blum primes are used, instead, every known function that computes the two identifying bits is prohibitively complex.
-In this section, we describe a practical method that can have an acceptable complexity, although it requires a one-way function that might be weaker than factoring.
+In this section, we describe a practical method, working with any pair of primes, that can have acceptable complexity, although it requires a one-way function that might be weaker than factoring.

 A possible solution is to use a function $\mathfrak d$ defined from $\mathbb Z_N$ into a group $\mathfrak G$ of the same order, and define a function $\mathfrak d_1$ such that $\mathfrak d_1(x_1)=\mathfrak d(x_2)$.
 The public key consists of the two functions $\mathfrak d$ and $\mathfrak d_1$.
-At the encryption stage both are evaluated at the same argument, the message $m$, and the minimum information necessary to distinguish their values is delivered together with the encrypted message.
+At the encryption stage, both are evaluated at the same argument, the message $m$, and the minimum information necessary to distinguish their values is delivered together with the encrypted message.
 The decryption operations are obvious.
-The true limitation of this scheme is that $\mathfrak d$ must be a one-way function, otherwise two square roots that allow us to factor $N$ can be recovered as in the residuacity subsection.
+The true limitation of this scheme is that $\mathfrak d$ must be a one-way function, otherwise two square roots that allow us to factor $N$ can be recovered as in the residuosity subsection.

 Following this approach, we propose the following solution, based on the hardness of computing discrete logarithms.

 Given $N$, let $P=\mu N +1$ be a prime (the smallest prime), that certainly exists by Dirichlet's theorem \cite{apostol}, that is congruent $1$ modulo $N$.
 Let $g$ be a primitive element generating the multiplicative group $\mathbb Z_P^*$.